 The environmental advantages of wood frame construction:

-As the only renewable building material, wood has many advantages over other materials.
+As just about the only renewable building material, wood has many advantages over other materials.
 It requires less energy to produce in terms of resource extraction, manufacturing and transportation.
 While still prevalent in residential construction, wood has largely been replaced by concrete and steel in most commercial applications.
+(Although that may be about to change with the aptly nicknamed "Plyscrapers!")

 According to a study led by the CORRIM (Consortium for Research on Renewable Materials), the lifecycle of steel and concrete results in 26% to 31% more greenhouse gas emissions than that of wood.